Accelerated expansion of the universe purely driven by scalar field fluctuations: Spatially closed universe

-\\ Due to the compact topology of spacetime, note that the ensemble-averaged energy density and pressure in a spatially closed universe get an additional term with respect to the flat case.
+Inserting these expressions into (\ref{eq:rho closed}) and (\ref{eq:pressure closed}) and solving for $\langle\rho_{i}\rangle$ and $\langle p_{i}\rangle$, we find Due to the compact topology of spacetime, note that the ensemble-averaged energy density and pressure in a spatially closed universe get an additional term with respect to the flat case.
 Note also that the extra term in (\ref{eq:ensemble average p final closed}) can contribute negatively to the pressure, in particular for minimal coupling ($\xi=0$).